Regenerative Medicine for Orthopedic Conditions: What It Is, How It Works, and What UK Patients Should Know

 Sometimes it may help delay surgery or improve symptoms in selected patients, especially earlier in the disease course.
 It does not remove the need for surgery in every case.

-Some advanced therapies and specialist procedures exist within UK healthcare and research settings, but many orthopedic regenerative treatments discussed by the public are encountered through private care.
+Some advanced therapies and specialist procedures exist within UK healthcare and research settings, but many orthopaedic regenerative treatments discussed by the public are encountered through private care.

 What is the best regenerative treatment for tendon pain?